jotego/jt7759/README.md

  3    | Must be 0x69
  4    | Must be 0x55

+If used in slave mode, tie rom_ok low.

 After each reset the number of samples and the signature are read.
 If the signature is not correct, no samples will be played.
 If the verilog macro **SIMULATION** is defined, the simulation will stop if the signature is wrong.

 If the simulator used supports X values, you need to define the macro **SIMULATION** to avoid X's in the divider module.

-If used in slave mode, tie rom_ok low.
+If the macro **JT7759_FIFO_DUMP** is defined, each byte read will be displayed during simulation.

 ### Implemented Features